igvteam/igv.js-docs/docs/tracks/Annotation-Track.md

 ```

-#### color function (igv.js version 2.10.1)
+#### color function

-Beginning with igv.js version 2.10.1 the color and altColor properties can be specified with a function that takes a feature object
+The color and altColor properties can be specified with a function that takes a feature object
 as an argument and returns a CSS color string (e.g. "blue", "rgb(0,150,150)",  "#d2691e").

 Example